- What is the FLSA?

 Q: If I sue for unpaid wages under the FLSA, what might I get?

 A: Damages available under the FLSA include back pay (the wages you should have been paid), attorneys’ fees and court costs, and "liquidated damages" in an amount equal to your entire back pay award.
-(For more information, see What Penalties Are Available in an FLSA Case?)
+(For more information, see Liquidated Damages and Punitive Damages Under the FLSA.)
 You can ask for wages going back two years before you file your lawsuit, or three years if your employer willfully violated the law.

 Q: If my state's minimum wage is different than the federal minimum wage, which do I get?